Pratikchetry/Student_Performance_Indicators/README.md

 # 📊 Student Performance Indicator

-**Life cycle of Machine Learning Project**
+A complete machine learning pipeline to predict student performance based on factors such as study habits, attendance, parental involvement, and more.
+The aim is to help educators and policymakers make data-driven decisions to improve student outcomes.

-This project aims to build a model that predicts student performance (exam scores) based on various factors such as study habits, attendance, parental involvement, and more.
-By understanding how these factors contribute to academic success, educators and policymakers can take actionable steps to improve student outcomes.
+---

 ## 📂 Project Structure